Marshall Summar: Research

 Summar has published over 170 peer-reviewed articles and is considered an international expert on inborn errors of metabolism, specifically urea cycle disorders.
 His laboratory is best known for its work on rare disorders involving ammonia and nitrogen metabolism.
 Summar’s work on urea cycle disorders has involved translational research, development of treatment protocols, and basic molecular research into rare defects in urea and nitrogen metabolism.

 Summar also specializes in the development of devices and therapies for patients with rare genetic and biochemical diseases, as well as applying knowledge from rare disorders to mainstream medicine.
 His current research is focused on the interactions between the environment and common genetic variations and involves research in asthma, heart disease, oxidant injury, pulmonary hypertension, liver disease, and Down syndrome.

-Summar’s work has yielded more than 100 international patents, as well as new therapies in clinical trials (including FDA studies) for patients dealing with congenital heart disease, sickle cell anemia, and premature birth.
+Summar’s work has yielded more than 120 international patents, as well as new therapies in clinical trials (including FDA studies) for patients dealing with congenital heart disease, sickle cell anemia, and premature birth.

-In addition to his laboratory’s research, Summar is focused on newborn screening policy issues and the development of testing and follow-up systems.
+In addition to his laboratory’s research, Summar has focused on newborn screening and telehealth policy issues and the development of testing and follow-up systems.
 He has also organized and headed international work groups focused on developing standards of care and treatment for rare disorders and developed a program in coordination with the NIH to help young children benefit from NIH research initiatives.